stillwater-sc/universal/README.md

 And each of these functionality groups have an associated test suite located in ".../universal/tests/..."

 ## Background information

-Universal numbers, unums for short, are for expressing real numbers, and ranges of real numbers.
-There are two modes of operation, selectable by the programmer, _posit_ mode, and _valid_ mode.
+Universal numbers, unums for short, express real numbers and ranges of real numbers.
+There are two modes of operation, selectable by the programmer, _posit_ mode and _valid_ mode.

-In _posit_ mode, a unum behaves much like a floating-point number of fixed size, rounding to the nearest expressible value if the result of a calculation is not expressible exactly.
+In _posit_ mode, a unum behaves like a floating-point number of fixed size, rounding to the nearest expressible value if the result of a calculation is not expressible exactly.
-A posit offers more accuracy and a larger dynamic range than floats with the same number of bits.
+A posit offers more accuracy and a wider dynamic range than floats with the same number of bits.

-In _valid_ mode, a unum represents a range of real numbers and can be used to rigorously bound answers much like interval arithmetic does.
+In _valid_ mode, a unum represents a range of real numbers and can be used to bound answers rigorously, much as interval arithmetic does.

-Posit configurations have a very specific relationship to one another.
+Posit configurations have a specific relationship to one another.
 When expanding a posit, the new value falls 'between' the old values of the smaller posit.
 The new value is the arithmetic mean of the two numbers if the expanding bit is a fraction bit, and it is the geometric mean of the two numbers if the expanding bit is a regime or exponent bit.
 This [page](docs/PositRefinementViz.md) shows a visualization of the expansion of _posit<2,0>_ to _posit<7,1>_:

 ## Public Domain and community resources

-The unum format is a public domain specification, and there are a collection of web resources that manage information and discussions around the use of unums.
+The unum format is a public domain specification and a collection of web resources to manage information and discussions using unums.

 [Posit Hub](https://posithub.org)

 [Unum-computing Google Group](https://groups.google.com/forum/#!forum/unum-computing)

 ## Projects that leverage posits